-The Group is exposed to Financial Market risks in its operations on account of a) Foreign currency exchange risk
+The Group is exposed to Financial Market risks in its operations on account of:

 - · Foreign currency exchange risk

 - · Interest rate risk

-- Commodity price risk
+- · Commodity price risk

 The Board has put in place detailed Market Risk Management Policy (RMP) documents and the market risks are managed by various functionaries in terms of these Policy documents.
 The same policy is followed during the year.